-- Proportional Pattern Frequency - PPF: Total number of occurrences of the pattern per group (including reoccurrences) as a proportion of the total number of patterns in the group, i.e.,
+Proportional Pattern Frequency - PPF: Total number of occurrences of the pattern per group (including reoccurrences) as a proportion of the total number of patterns in the group, i.e.,

-$PPF_g(p) = \frac{\text{number of occurrences of pattern } p \text{ in group g}}{\text{total number of patterns in group g}}$ terns from the group (i.e. a pattern with a very high PPF for a particular group means that this pattern is, compared to other patterns, occurring more frequently).
-While PPF was not included in [12], we believe that it allows an additional dimension of analysis, showing how patterns change in terms of relative frequency.
+$$PPF_g(p) = \frac{\text{number of occurrences of pattern } p \text{ in group g}}{\text{total number of patterns in group g}}$$

 For example, if the total number of patterns across all sequences (including reoccurrences) in a group is 10,000 and a particular pattern appears 600 times in total, then the group's PPF for this pattern would be 6%.
-The PPF thereby represents the 'relative frequency' of a pattern in a particular group, compared to all other pat-
+The PPF thereby represents the 'relative frequency' of a pattern in a particular group, compared to all other patterns from the group (i.e. a pattern with a very high PPF for a particular group means that this pattern is, compared to other patterns, occurring more frequently).